lorenzocapp/adapop/README.md

 # adapop_numexp
-This repository contains codes to reproduce our numerical experiment and data files for SARS-CoV-2 application using our implemented R package [`adapref`](https://github.com/lorenzocapp/adapref).
+This repository contains codes to reproduce our numerical experiments and data files for SARS-CoV-2 application using our implemented R package [`adapref`](https://github.com/lorenzocapp/adapref).
 The details of our method can be found in [our paper]().

 ### Required package
 * [`adapref`](https://github.com/lorenzocapp/adapref)